AfsBackendDev/reservationManagementSystem/README.md

 ---

 ## Endpoints
->**Note:** You can see more detailed documentation of the API and perform tests at reservationManagementSystem.afsBackendDev.site
+>**Note:** You can see more detailed documentation of the API and perform tests at reservationManagementSystem.afsBackendDev.site or at http://127.0.0.1:your-desired-port/

 ### Authentication